 With that in mind, Eureka College is laying out some guidelines to assist with the use of different social media networks as they continue to grow in popularity.
 These guidelines help establish some ground rules for faculty, staff, and students creating and using social media sites in the name of Eureka College.

-All social channels at the college should be vetted through the Office of Marketing and Strategic Communications.
-This doesn’t mean we want to keep you from communicating directly with your audience and managing your own social channels, but we do want to be aware of the accounts you create and we have a few expectations of Eureka accounts.
+All social accounts at the college should be approved by the Office of Marketing and Strategic Communications.
+This doesn’t mean we want to keep you from communicating directly with your audience and managing your own social channels, but we do need to be aware of the accounts you create and we have a few expectations of Eureka accounts.

 What are the procedures for creating a college-related social media page?

-If you’d like to create a page on behalf of a campus organization, department, or program, contact the Director of Marketing and Strategic Communications, Melody Crickman, with information about what type of account you are considering, a proposed title for the page that includes the name “Eureka College,” a paragraph to describe the group or department, and the names of those who will administer the account.
+If you’d like to create a page on behalf of a campus organization, department, or program, contact the Director of Marketing and Strategic Communications, with information about what type of account you are considering, a proposed title for the page that includes the name “Eureka College,” a paragraph to describe the group or department, and the names of those who will administer the account.
 Eureka recommends at least two administrators of the social media account, if not more.
 Note that the Director of Marketing and Strategic Communications should always be added as an admistrator or provided the log-in information for all accounts.

 The Office of Marketing and Strategic Communications will help you get started and explain the expectations of having a Eureka College account.
 Keep in mind that having an active social media account is very important—even when classes are not in session.

 Students, staff and faculty are not permitted to create a Eureka College related site from your personal social media accounts or personal email accounts.